 A major assumption made by Hinman is that mystical experiences are transformative.
 Although many studies show a positive correlation between the experience and psychological well-being, it would be a mistake to assume that the experience causes an improvement in well-being.
 In fact, many psychologists believe that people with a higher level of well-being are more prone to have peak experiences.
 A common theory is that the peak experience follows an instance of mental clarity or insight, and serves as a kind of reward for having accomplished a cognitive feat.
 If that's true, then Hinman has the cause and effect backwards, which weakens rather than strengthens his argument.

 The most egregious assumption that Hinman makes is to attribute the peak experience to a supernatural source in the absence of any supporting evidence.
-Of course, by taking a pseudo-scientific approach that cherry-picks his data, and evaluates it in light of theistic criteria, he feels that he is justified in making this conclusion.
+Of course, by taking a pseudo-scientific approach that cherry-picks his data, and evaluating it in light of theistic criteria, he feels that he is justified in making this conclusion.
 But there is absolutely no genuine scientific justification for it.
 There is no empirical data that indicates any supernatural source - just interpretations of the data based on theistic assumptions.
 As I mentioned earlier, if that were the case, the scientific community would be abuzz with the news.

 Of the book reviews available on Amazon, only one, by Dan Lawler, takes a skeptical view.
 It reveals the starry-eyed approach Hinman takes.